omidbachari/rack-work/rack.md

 The request made it to the server!
 But it appears we got a code 500 Internal Server Error response, because WEBrick tried to call #call on our app, which is not a method available to the Nil Class.
 Our app needs to be an object that has the #call method.

-Let's try to fix that.
-You'll see that I'm going to be hacky.
-I'm just going to follow the error and see where it takes us.
+Let's try to fix that in a hacky way.
+We're just going to follow the error and see where it takes us.
 When we have finished this part of the exercise, we'll stop being hacky.
 Here is what's in **app.rb** now.

 ```
 require 'rack'